-LAND USE Time frame Guiding Goals and Associated Policies Short Term Ongoing Principles LU 1.2.
-The Town's zoning map shall be consistent with the Town's Future Land Use Map and implement and further refine the densities, intensities, and uses permitted within each property. ✓ LU 1.3.
-The Town shall assess the Unified Development Ordinance (UDO) on an ongoing basis to promote imaginative and sustainable site design. √ GOAL 2 - Ensure that new commercial development residents of Weddington. nt and redevelo opment are loc ated and designed to serve the LU 2.1: Maintain development regulations that prohibit large-scale commercial development that would create potential traffic and safety problems for the Town. √
+LAND USE Timeframe Guiding Goals and Associated Policies Short Term Ongoing Principles LU 1.2.
+The Town's zoning map shall be consistent with the Town's Future Land Use Map and implement and further refine the densities, intensities, and uses permitted within each property. √ LU 1.3.
+The Town shall assess the Unified Development Ordinance (UDO) on an ongoing basis to promote imaginative and sustainable site design. √ LU 1.4 Ensure that land uses abutting residential development are compatible with the scale, intensity and overall character of existing and planned neighborhoods. √

-LAND USE Time frame Guiding Goals and Associated Policies Short Term Ongoing Principles LU 2.2: Ensure that the scale and design of new commercial development is consistent with the Business future land use category by limiting such development to small-scale retail and service businesses that serve Town residents.
-Provide for open space preservation in new and/or expanded commercial developments. √ LU 2.3: The Town shall require all new development and redevelopment projects to integrate harmoniously into established neighborhoods through the use of buffering, open space, landscaping, and other site design tools. √ GOAL 3- To retain the existing Downtown Overlay District as the primary commercial center in Town.
-While businesses in the center will maintain the small-town scale needed to serve residents, the design of the center should become more pedestrian-oriented.
-LU 3.1: Maintain design standards for future non-residential developments. √
+LAND USE Goals and Associated Policies Timeframe Guiding Short Term Ongoing Guiding Principles LU 1.5 Developable Land excludes Wetlands, Submerged Lands, Steep Slopes >25%, Floodways, the 100-year Flood Plain, lands under High Voltage Power Lines (conducting 69 kilowatts or more) and any Environmentally Sensitive Area the Town has so designated. √ GOAL 2 - Ensure that new commercial development residents of Weddington.
+GOAL 2 - Ensure that new commercial development and redevelopment are located and designed to serve the residents of Weddington.
+LU 2.1: Maintain development regulations that prohibit large-scale commercial development that would create potential traffic and safety problems for the Town. √ LU 2.2: Ensure that the scale and design of new commercial development is consistent with the Business future land use category by limiting such development to small-scale retail and service businesses that serve Town residents.
+Provide for open space preservation in new and/or expanded commercial developments. √

+LAND USE Goals and Associated Policies Time frame Guiding Short Term Ongoing Principles LU 2.3: The Town shall require all new development and redevelopment projects to integrate harmoniously into established neighborhoods through the use of buffering, open space, landscaping, and other site design tools. ✓ GOAL 3- To retain the existing Downtown Overlay businesses in the center will maintain the small-towshould become more pedestrian-oriented. · · LU 3.1: Maintain design standards for future non-residential developments. √ LU 3.2: Ensure that new commercial development is designed with pedestrian-oriented features that provide safe, attractive, and convenient linkages to residential neighborhoods, wherever practical. √

-LAND USE Time frame Guiding Goals and Associated Policies Short Term Ongoing Principles LU 3.2: Ensure that new commercial development is designed with pedestrian-oriented features that provide safe, attractive, and convenient linkages to residential neighborhoods, wherever practical. √ LU 3.3: Require redevelopment and new development projects in the downtown overlay zoning district_to incorporate public spaces. √ GOAL 4- Consider ways to coordinate the timing, public facilities that are adequate to serve the new development with the provision of LU 4.1 Use voluntary annexation, where appropriate, to ensure that proposed developments in areas adjoining Weddington's Town limits are consistent with the Town's development standards. √ LU 4.2: Pursue planning jurisdiction over the area surrounding Weddington's borders and negotiate an extraterritorial jurisdiction (ETJ) agreement with Union County, per NCGA 160D-202, or through local legislation, to ensure that land use, public improvements, and development are consistent with desired character of town. √
+LAND USE Time frame Guiding Goals and Associated Policies Short Term Ongoing Ongoing Principles LU 3.3: Require redevelopment and new development projects in the downtown overlay zoning district_to incorporate public spaces. √ , GOAL 4- Consider ways to coordinate the timing, location and intensity of new development with the provision of public facilities that are adequate to serve the new development.
+LU 4.1 Use voluntary annexation, where appropriate, to ensure that proposed developments in areas adjoining Weddington's Town limits are consistent with the Town's development standards. √ LU 4.2: Pursue planning jurisdiction over the area surrounding Weddington's borders and negotiate an extraterritorial jurisdiction (ETJ) agreement with Union County, per NCGA 160D-202, or through local legislation, to ensure that land use, public improvements, and development are consistent with desired character of town. √ LU 4.3 Coordinate with the county library system to provide convenient and accessible library services. ✓